This is Part I in Axonize’s series covering the system integrator’s role in IoT. We’ll explore how to launch more and recurring IoT projects.

 Gartner says IoT is moving from ‘what’ to ‘how’.
 Axonize believes that won’t happen without massive involvement from system integrators.

-Vendors aren’t offering an end-to-end solution
+Vendors aren’t offering end-to-end solutions

-Also, 44% of IoT projects today are executed using system integrators.
-In our own business, we see the system integrators and service operators as integral to building an IoT project.
-We rarely see cases where the customer can pull together a project on their own.
+Also, 44% of today’s IoT projects are executed using system integrators.
+At Axonize, we see system integrators and service operators as integral to building an IoT project.
+We rarely see cases where the customer can solely pull projects together.

 Serving all business units and systems

 In addition to their project management skills, a system integrator is well placed to have smooth access to multiple business units.
-Another aspect of IoT that system integrators have historically provided, is integration with systems like the existing CRM, ERP, BMS, or WMS whatever is in use.
-The IoT data should be populated across the existing systems in order to unlock maximum value from it.
+System integrators have historically provided integration with systems like the existing CRM, ERP, BMS, or WMS, and more.
+IoT data should be populated across the existing systems in order to unlock maximum value.